fatma-oz/SkenarioLabs_Data_Science_Task/README.md

 * First, this project was deployed with streamlit and the application was created.
 As a bonus, the streamlit application was dockerized.

+* To run project ;

+     * install docker compose

+     * run in the project root

+            docker compose up

 * Data pulled from this website: https://data.world/codefordc/dc-real-property-assessment-data

 * Here are our variables about houses in this data: